Want to learn how to use Prime Day data for the holidays?

-2. Fix Traffic Problems
+2. Fix traffic problems

 First, take a high-level look at your campaigns and ad groups.
 Did any fail to drive traffic and generate sales?